 Everyone knows Pink Floyd.
 If you don’t know their music, you have, at the very least, heard of them.
-After all, they are one of the most successful bands in the world.
+After all, they are one of the most successful rock bands in the world.
 Despite changing their lineup and sound on numerous occasions, they have endured.
-Even if you think you know everything there is to know about Pink Floyd, the following facts might surprise you:
+Here are some fun facts about Pink Floyd that might just fascinate you.

 Syd Barrett was two years younger than his bandmates.
 An art student at the time, Syd and Waters were childhood friends.
 Syd had other musical projects he was pursuing but he abandoned them to become the band’s frontman after he reconnected with Waters.

 4. It didn’t take long for Floyd to get signed.

 Their first single was ‘Arnold Layne’ in 1967.
 They were signed by EMI a month after recording it.